 Consider your needs before choosing a password manager.
 For instance, if you need to access your passwords on a desktop browser and a phone, choose a password manager that works with all the software and hardware you use.

-I've always used KeePass, but that's mostly because it was one of the first, and it's open-source, and simple, and free.
-The downside is that it is probably less user-friendly than many of the newer options.
+We've always used KeePass, but that's mostly because it was one of the first, and it's open-source, and simple, and free.
+The downside is it's probably less user-friendly than newer options.

 2FA/MFA adds a second level to a login, which provides a stronger defence for that account.
 It combines something you know (your password) with something you have (your phone).
 In simple terms, you login using a password, and then verify that via a code sent to your phone or app.
 If it's enabled and somebody gets hold of your password, they still need that 2nd factor to get in.

-2FA can be enabled on many different accounts, including Gmail, social media accounts like Facebook & Twitter, eBay - AND your Joomla website.
+2FA/MFA can be enabled on many different accounts, including Gmail, social media accounts like Facebook & Twitter, eBay - AND your website.